-Does Medicare Cover Hospice Care and Who is Eligible?
+Does Medicare Cover Hospice Care?

 Yes, Medicare covers hospice care.
 Both at-home and short-term inpatient hospice care are covered 100%, provided you meet some simple requirements.
 In this guide, we’ll go over those requirements, as well as what you need to know about hospice care under Medicare.

 Who is eligible for hospice care under Medicare?

 Anyone eligible for Medicare Part A is eligible for Medicare-covered hospice care.
 To qualify for Part A, you must be 65 or older and meet one of the following requirements: